G.A.R. Post: John Buford Post #89 Everett, WA

 In August, 1863 Samuel enlisted in the U.S. Army as a drummer boy.
 For enlisting he received a $100 bonus or "bounty", $75 of which was paid up front with the balance to come in later increments.
 Although military service records report that Private Mellison - the surname was also shown as Millison - was eighteen years of age, in actuality he was fourteen.

 With the War and military service behind him young Samuel moved to Minnesota and then on to the Dakota Territory where he remained until 1871.
-That year he removed to a farm near Saline River, Kansas where he engaged in raising stock and farming.
+That year he removed to a farm near Saline River, Kansas.
+There he engaged in raising stock and farming.
+This was where a census count taken in 1875 found him and identified his community of residence as Big Creek located in Elk County.

-In 1878, within Kansas, Samuel moved from Saline River to Hays City.
+In 1878, within Kansas, Samuel moved from Big Creek/Saline River to Hays City.
 At that location he was involved in the restaurant business for two years.
 He was then appointed post trader/sutler at nearby Fort Hays.

-Around 1900 the Mellisons moved to Everett, Snohomish County, Washington.
-What drew the family to the Puget Sound region is not documented.
-There Samuel became a member of the local police department.
+Around 1901 the Mellisons moved from Idaho to Everett, Snohomish County, Washington.
+Again, what drew the family to the Puget Sound region is not documented.
+There the 1901 business directory noted that Samuel was either the owner of or was employed in a billiard/pool hall.
+By 1910, however, he had become a member of the Everett Police Department, a position which he maintained until at least 1920 and, possibly, longer.

 Buried at Evergreen Cemetery